top of page

 • AEG Foundation Awards

-• Keynote Speaker: Timothy Stark, U. of Illinois at Urbana-Champaign
+• Keynote Speakers: Timothy Stark, U. of Illinois at Urbana-Champaign and Dr. Thomas Oommen, Department of Geology and Geological Engineering, University of Mississippi

 • OEEG Project Award